 According to our research, the consistency of a product is the second biggest driver of customer satisfaction.
-It can be difficult to find an anti-ageing skin care product that’s just right for you.
+It can be difficult to find an anti-ageing skincare product that’s just right for you.
 However, brands typically offer a range of different types of products, which all have a different consistency, so there’s plenty of choice out there from serums to creams.

-Getting good value for money is also important for a product that’s usually used every day.
-Our survey found that 22% of respondents always buy the same brand of skincare products and 30% only buy them when they’re on sale.
+Getting good value for money is important for a product that’s usually used every day.
+Aussies spend an average of $37 per month on anti-ageing skincare, according to our survey, with about 22% of people only buying skincare products when they’re on sale.
 Some also buy products with specific ingredients, which can result in extra costs.
-For example, 23% try to buy ethically, looking out for brands that offer cruelty-free options or organic ingredients.
+For example, 19% try to buy ethically, looking out for brands that offer cruelty-free options or organic ingredients.

-From face mask sheets to ampoules and tubs, anti-ageing skin care products come in all shapes and sizes.
+From face mask sheets to ampoules and tubs, anti-ageing skincare products come in all shapes and sizes.
 While it might not directly impact the end result, a product that’s well designed and easy to open can help make your daily routine a little less stressful and prevent creating a couple of extra lines.

 In addition to moisturisers, serums and creams, experts strongly advise using the right daily sunscreen to protect your skin from sun damage, as well as other dangers.
 Making lifestyle changes to address major causes of premature ageing is also recommended.

-With this in mind, we hope our 2019 review has proved useful in helping you to find a brand to try next!
+With this in mind, we hope our 2021 review has proved useful in helping you to find a brand to try next!

-Picture credits: Rido/Shutterstock.com, goodluz/shutterstock.com
+Picture credits: Rido/Shutterstock.com, goodluz/Shutterstock.com.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.